acroz/acroz.github.io/about.md

 Electromechanics Research Group][CEMRG] at [King's College London][KCL], investigating the use of patient-specific finite element models of cardiac electromechanics as a research and diagnostic tool in the treatment of heart failure.
-Having completed my PhD, I am now continuing this research with [Gernot Plank] at the [Medical University of Graz][MUG], Austria.
+Following my PhD, I continued in this field of research as a postdoc with [Gernot Plank] at the [Medical University of Graz][MUG], Austria.

 As an enthusiastic user of Python and Linux, this website records some of the tasks and challenges I have worked on, and showcases some of the software I